 When you start talking about this, John, go ahead.

-You want to say something.
+You want to say something?

 Yeah, yeah.

-I made a video that's about 20 minutes long that lays out a four-stage strategic war plan.
+And to go right along with this, I made a video that's about 20 minutes long that lays out a four-stage strategic war plan.

-We've talked about it before on this show, so people can see the reality of how easy it is to make these decisions and the stuff that you're talking about.
+So people can see the reality of how easy it is to make these decisions and the stuff that you're talking about.

 Why aren't people in Congress making these decisions and pushing these things forward?